erl987/personalfme/README.md

 ## Linux

-### 1. General
+### 1. Installation

-For Linux only the source code is currently available, see below for the compilation instructions.
+The most easy way to install the software is to download the installation package for one of the supported platforms under http://personalfme.de/download.html.

 ### 2. Compiling the program including the installer